DEalog/admin-region-import/README.md

 ### Export data

-The DEalog pilot project needs only a subset of the data which can be exported with the following command (the argument is the AGS):
+The DEalog pilot project needs only a subset of the data which can be exported with the following command (the argument is the ARS):

 ```bash
 docker exec postgis_import ./export_csv_verwaltungsgebiete.sh 05911 05913 05914 05915 05916 05954 05958 05962 05966 05970 05974 05978
 ```

 This will export given municipalities incl. supervising ones to `data/` as CSV files.

+> The arguments are the rural districts (Landkreise).

 ## License